 Bagru, a small town contiguous with Jaipur, the capital city of Rajasthan, has long been known for its clay-resist / dabu process of patterning on textiles.
-The Chippa community of printers had in the past block-printed on hardwearing Reja cotton for the local tribal and peasant community.
-The social significance of the printed textile, the colors and motifs printed indicated marital status and distinguished the ethnic identity of the wearer.
+The Chippa community of printers had in the past block-printed on hardwearing reja cotton for the local tribal and peasant community.
+The social significance of the printed textile, the colours and motifs printed indicated marital status and distinguished the ethnic identity of the wearer.

-Now though printing largely for a new urban market, the coarse base textiles replaced by finer textures, the print technique followed and the color palette of deep red, indigo-blue, green, iron-black and marigold yellow remains the same even though chemical dyes have largely replaced the natural dyes of the past.
+Although today the printing is largely done for the new urban market, with finer textures replacing age old coarse base fabrics; the printing technique and the colour palette used of deep red, indigo-blue, green, iron-black and marigold yellow remains the same, even though chemical dyes have largely replaced the natural dyes of the past.